 May is Mental Health Month and we have a lot to share with you!

 Now, more than ever, we need to combat the stigma surrounding mental health concerns.
-That’s why this Mental Health Month, Mental Health Association in Indian River County is highlighting #Tools2Thrive - what individuals can do throughout their daily lives to prioritize mental health, build resiliency, and continue to cope with the obstacles of COVID-19.
+That’s why this Mental Health Month, Mental Health Association in Indian River County is highlighting #BackToBasics, because no matter how heavy and hard the world feels --and maybe especially because the world feels quite challenging right now -- focusing on our mental health much remain a priority.

 It’s important to remember that working on your mental health and finding tools that help you thrive takes time.
 Change won’t happen overnight.
 Instead, by focusing on small changes, you can move through the stressors of the past year and develop long-term strategies to support yourself on an ongoing basis.